nguyenhuuhuy/symfony-quiz/README.md

 Features
 ------------------------

-- Doctrine2 QueryBuilder
+- Doctrine2 ORM
-- knpPaginatorBundle for pagination
+- Symfony2 with Twig and knpPaginatorBundle for pagination
 - HTML output compression
 - Twitter Bootstrap 3
 - JQuery
 - The web directory was deleted so the application can be deployed on a shared hosting
-- Netbeans IDE was used
+- Netbeans IDE was used for coding and design

 Testing
 ------------------------